World Cup 2022 Fantasy Football: The best forwards to pick for your team, bargain buys and top tips

 The Liverpool striker faced ridicule in some quarter for his below par performances at the beginning of the Premier League campaign, however, he goes into the World Cup with three goals in his last three games.

-At such a low cost, Nunez could offer some serious value with Uruguay outside favourites to win Group H.
+At such a low cost, Nunez could offer some serious value with Uruguay second favourites to win Group H.

 Memphis Depay – Netherlands (€8.5 million)